Colonialism and the Olympic Games: Louisiana Purchase Exposition and human zoos

+Anthropology Days

 According to theorist Susan Brownell, since the 1889 Paris Exposition, world's fairs – with their inclusion of human zoos – and the Olympics were a logical fit at this time, as they "were both linked to an underlying cultural logic that gave them a natural affinity".
 Taking this natural fit to the next level, two key figures at the 1904 World's Fair – William John McGee and James Edward Sullivan – devised an event that would bring anthropology and sport together: Anthropology Days.

 W. J. McGee was the head of the Department of Anthropology at the LPE and the founding president of the new American Anthropological Association.

 While Anthropology Days were not officially part of the Olympics program, they were closely associated with each other at the time, and in history—Brownell notes that even today historians still debate as to which of the LPE events were the "real" Olympic Games.
 Additionally, almost all of the 400 athletic events were referred to as "Olympian," and the opening ceremony was held in May with dignitaries in attendance, though the official Olympic program did not begin until July 1.
 Also, as previously noted, one of the original intentions of Anthropology Days was to create publicity for the official Olympic events.

 Anthropology Days took place on August 11 and 12, 1904, with about 100 paid indigenous men.
 Contests included "baseball throwing, shot put, running, broad jumping, weight lifting, pole climbing, and tugs-of-war before a crowd of approximately ten thousand".
 No women participated in Anthropology Days, though some, notably the Fort Shaw Indian School girls basketball team, did compete in other athletic events at the LPE.

+1936 Summer Games

+Sohn Kee-chung and Nam Sung-yong were Korean subjects of the Empire of Japan, which ruled Korea, which it called Chōsen, since the Japan–Korea Treaty of 1910.
+Their medals have been listed as Japanese, since they competed for Japan under Japanese names.
+In 2025, the IOC added context about the colonial background of their participation.

-Spectacle and appropriation at the 1976 Summer Olympics in Montreal, Quebec
+1976 Summer Olympics

+Context

 The 1976 Summer Olympics have been criticized for a lack of consultation and the spectacular display of indigenous people in the closing ceremony.
 Sport scholar Christine O'Bonsawin explains how "Montreal organizers strategically included indigenous people and imagery in the closing ceremony at a time when Canadian indigenous and government relations were operating under heightened tensions".
 She is referring to then Prime Minister Pierre Trudeau's 1969 Statement of the Government of Canada on Indian Policy (also called the White Paper), which was perceived by some Canadian indigenous people as a further attempt at assimilation.